mathminx/JavaScript-Quiz/README.md

 https://mathminx.github.io/JavaScript-Quiz/

 ## Description
 This application is a short quiz on JavaScript that runs in the browser, and is powered by JavaScript code that dynamically updates HTML and CSS.
 Users are given 5 multiple choice questions to answer in a time limit of 120 seconds (2 minutes).
-When finsihed, the user can save their initials and score, which are added to existing initials-score data in local storage.
+When finished, the user can save their initials and score, which are added to existing initials-score data in local storage.
 After the user saves their score information, a list of saved scores is displayed in descending order of scores.
 The user can also click a button on the screen that will display the scaved scores.
 This app runs in the browser, and is powered by JavaScript code that dynamically updates HTML and CSS.

 ## Installation
 The project is deployed via GitHub Pages.